Low carbon transport

 We are promoting the use of ultra-low emission vehicles (ULEVs) and aim to phase out the need for new petrol and diesel cars and vans by 2032, ahead of the UK Government's 2040 target.

-In the Programme for Government 2017 to 2018 we commit to taking a number of actions to increase the use of low carbon and electric vehicles in Scotland.
-There is more information on these below:
+In the Programme for Government 2017 to 2018 we committed to taking a number of actions to increase the use of low carbon and electric vehicles in Scotland.

 EV infrastructure

 Scotland has one of the most comprehensive charge point networks in Europe through ChargePlace Scotland (CPS).
-We have invested £15 million in the CPS network since 2012, helping to install more than 800 publicly available charge points.
+We have invested over £65 million since 2011 to support development of Scotland’s public EV charging network.
+By population Scotland has one of the most comprehensive public charging networks in the UK.

 Used Electric Vehicle Loan